NCAS-CMS/um-training/practicals/source/rose-cylc-exercises.rst

 **iv.
 Running the new app**

-We are now ready to go.
-Run the suite either from within the rose edit GUI or from the command line.
-Look at the task graph: recon and atmos_main are there, but a new hierarchy of tasks has appeared,
+We are now ready to go.  **Run** the suite.
+Look at the task graph: recon and atmos_main are there, but a new hierarchy of tasks has appeared.

-..  image:: /images/ba799-1.jpg
+..  image:: /images/ba799-new-app.png

-Notice that ``atmos_main`` no longer runs after the reconfiguration, but ``new_app`` does and when that has completed, ``atmos_main`` starts, as we wanted.
-The output from ``new_app`` can be found in the cylc output directory: ``log/job/19880901T0000Z/new_app/NN/job.out``.
+Notice that ``atmos_main`` no longer runs after the reconfiguration, but our new task ``hello`` does and when that has completed, ``atmos_main`` starts.
+The output from the ``hello`` task can be found in the cylc output directory: ``log/job/19880901T0000Z/hello/NN/job.out``.

 **v.
 Extending the app to run a script**